 CFI Academy specializes in training Flight Instructor applicants.
 You can read about our CFI course here.

 Foreign ATP holders

 If you hold a foreign ATP, then you may qualify for the FAA ATP directly.
 You don’t have to go through the Commercial and Instrument Rating process as described above.
-However, you will, in this case, go to a Flight Training Provider that offers and provides a ATP CTP program.
+However, you will, in this case, go to a Flight Training Provider that offers and provides an ATP CTP program.
 The cost of going through this path is usually more than the process described above.
 If there is a need for you to hold a US FAA ATP, then definitely go this route.
-Otherwise, if the goal is to get a US CFI certificate, then the above described method is much easier and cost effective.
+Otherwise, if the goal is to get a US CFI certificate, then the above-described method is much easier and more cost-effective.

 If you need further clarification about this topic, please write down your comment below and we will be happy to assist.